rafacost/bbs_mod/README.md

  - LME: Only Liquid Malts are available for now.
  - OneHop: One Type of hops per fermentation.

-It's being developed by rafacost3d, for Minecraft 1.12.2
+Developed by rafacost3d, for Minecraft 1.12.2

 **Resource Links for 1.12.2**